Enormity of Creeslough tragedy ‘dawning’ as people prepare for first funerals

 The enormity of the tragedy in the Co Donegal village of Creeslough is “dawning on people” ahead of the first funerals of the victims of the service station explosion, a local priest has said.

-Ten people, aged from of five to 59, were killed in the explosion on Friday.
+Ten people, aged from five to 59, were killed in the explosion on Friday.

+Vigils took place in the nearby town of Letterkenny and village of Gweedore on Monday, where people were urged to talk in order to try to come to terms with the tragedy.

 The first of the funeral services, of Jessica Gallagher, 24, and Martin McGill, 49, will take place on Tuesday.